Phylum: Protists

-The number of protist phyla varies greatly from one classification to the next.
-The Catalogue of Life includes Rhodophyta and Glaucophyta in kingdom Plantae, but other systems consider these phyla part of Protista.
-In addition, less popular classification schemes unite Ochrophyta and Pseudofungi under one phylum, Gyrista, and all alveolates except ciliates in one phylum Myzozoa, later lowered in rank and included in a paraphyletic phylum Miozoa.
+Protist taxonomy has long been unstable, with different approaches and definitions resulting in many competing classification schemes.
+Consequently, the number of protist phyla varies greatly from one classification to the next.
+For example, less popular classification schemes unite Ochrophyta and Pseudofungi under one phylum, Gyrista, and all alveolates except ciliates in one phylum Myzozoa, later lowered in rank and included in a paraphyletic phylum Miozoa.
 Even within a phylum, other phylum-level ranks appear, such as the case of Bacillariophyta (diatoms) within Ochrophyta.
-These differences became irrelevant after the adoption of a cladistic approach by the ISP, where taxonomic ranks are excluded from the classifications after being considered superfluous and unstable.
-Many authors prefer this usage, which lead to the Chromista-Protozoa scheme becoming obsolete.
+These differences became irrelevant after the adoption of a cladistic approach by the International Society of Protistologists, where taxonomic ranks are excluded from higher classification after being considered superfluous and unstable.
+Most authors prefer this usage.
+This, coupled with the rejection of the Chromista hypothesis, led to the Chromista-Protozoa scheme becoming obsolete.
+Still, a handful of protist clades remain widely accepted as phyla by their respective experts (e.g., Amoebozoa and Ciliophora), and some newly discovered groups are directly ranked as such upon discovery (e.g., Nebulidia, Nibbleridia, Caelestes).